Praful/desert-island-discs/README.md

 ## Running

-All scripts are in the `src` directory.
+All scripts are in the `src` directory and should be run from that directory.
 To run the scripts, change directory to the `src` directory.

 The help is shown below: